Jules Breton: Prints and reproductions

 In 1898 Knoedler published a catalog of their prints and listed 8 prints after Jules Breton including The Evening etched by Charles Waltner, 4 prints etched by Lionel Aristide Lecouteux, The Song of the Lark by Charles Louis Kratke, and Last Ray by Paul-Adolphe Rajon.
 Other publishers of his prints included Arthur Tooth & Sons of London, Detroit Publishing Co, and Morris & Bendien of New York.
 Other etchers include Charles Koepping and W. S. Lathrop and Leopold Joseph Flameng.
 Most prints tended to be rather small and unsigned.
 A few have survived to this day that were signed by both Jules Breton and the etcher.
 Works by Breton are still popular today and are being reproduced in giclée framed and unframed as well as everything from shopping bags to pillows and bed covers as well as tee-shirts and coffee mugs.

 Homages

-In 1912, Jules Breton St. in the 13th arrondissement of Paris was given his name.
+In 1912, rue Jules Breton in the 13th arrondissement of Paris was given his name.

 Willa Cather's 1915 novel The Song of the Lark takes its name from Breton's 1884 painting.

-In February 2014, actor Bill Murray disclosed at a press event for the film, The Monuments Men, that a chance encounter with Breton's The Song of the Lark at the Art Institute of Chicago helped him at a low point in his early career.
+In February 2014, actor Bill Murray disclosed at a press event for the film The Monuments Men, that a chance encounter with Breton's The Song of the Lark at the Art Institute of Chicago helped him at a low point in his early career.